Skip to content

 While I raised a child with hemophilia, I provided books and newsletters to educate those in the US about hemophilia, and how to access the care they needed.
 Now, I devote all my time to helping those in developing countries, the “white” part of the logo.
 One way I do this is to provide funding for surgeries.
 Untreated bleeding can lead to a deterioration of joints; blood is acidic and eats away at cartilage, leaving a person with arthritis.
 A new knee can mean a new life to someone in a developing country with a bleeding disorder.

-Here is Bommaiah, who received a new knew, with our funding and help from the Chennai, India, Chapter of the Hemophilia Federation (India).
+Here is Bommaiah, who received a new knee, with our funding and help from the Chennai, India, Chapter of the Hemophilia Federation (India).
 That’s my best celebration of World Hemophilia Day yet!

 Leave a Comment Cancel reply